knowledgevis/wsi_infer_web/README.md

 ==========
-web_apps
+web_apps_container
 ==========

-easy-mode web apps plugin for Girder 3.
+A web apps plugin for the python, opensource storage and task manager, Girder 3.

 This application uses Girder 3 to serve a webpage which can invoke python functions through AJAX calls to perform operations.
 An instance